Students storm Goldman Sachs building in Milan

 Protesters in Italy's financial capital also hurled eggs at the headquarters of UniCredit (CRDI.MI), the country's biggest bank.

-As part of the global rally on Saturday, a demostration is scheduled to start at 1200 GMT (8 a.m.
-EDT) in Rome, where peaceful protests in front of the Bank of Italy continued on Friday for a third straight day.
+As part of the global rally on Saturday, a demostration is scheduled to start at 1 p.m.
+British time in Rome, where peaceful protests in front of the Bank of Italy continued on Friday for a third straight day.

 (Reporting by Michel Rose)